akvo/unep-gpml/README.dev.md

 See the code at [backend/dev/seeder.clj]

-Generate a unique name by using a timestap prefix in the job name
+Generate a unique name by using a timestamp prefix in the job name

 ```bash
 export ts="$(date +%s)"